ourpalace/ourcord/CONTRIBUTING.md

 ## Getting started
 > _This section is a quick walkthrough of how to submit a contribution._

-For something that is bigger than a one or two line fix:
+For something that is bigger than a one or two-line fix:
 1. [Create a fork](https://help.github.com/forking/) of `ourcord/ourcord`.
 2. Edit your changes in your fork (`<your_username>/ourcord`).
 3. If you like the change and think the project could use it: